thompsop1sou/gdext-testing/README.md

 This is a simple testing library to use with C++ GDExtension projects.

-There are many libraries already available for testing pure C++ code.
-However, I couldn't find any libraries for testing Godot-specific C++ code (i.e. anything using any of the Godot types, functions, etc.).
-So I created this library for use in one of my own personal projects and thought I could share it with others as well.
+There are already many C++ testing libraries available out there.
+However, I couldn't find any libraries for testing Godot-specific C++ code (i.e. anything using any of the Godot types, functions, etc., which depend on a running instance of Godot).
+So I created this library for use in one of my personal projects and thought I could share it with others as well.

-Test suites and test cases can be written in C++.
+Using this library, test suites and test cases can be written in C++.
 However, because of their dependence on Godot types, they must be compiled and run in the Godot editor, along with the GDExtension code that you are testing.
 I have an example test suite in this repo showing how this works.
 The C++ source code is at [src/example_test_suite.h](src/example_test_suite.h) and [src/example_test_suite.cpp](src/example_test_suite.cpp), and there is a scene using the example test suite at [example/example_test_suite.tscn](example/example_test_suite.tscn).

+>   **Note:** I've only compiled for Linux so far.
+So if you're on another system, you'll first have to compile for your system to see this example working in the Godot editor.

 The C++ source code for the testing library is in [src/testing](src/testing).
+To use this library in your own project, just copy these files into your GDExtension source code directory.
+Then create test suites and test cases as shown in the examples.

-## Elements
+## Description of Elements

+This testing library is made up of test suites, test cases, and checks.
+A test suite is a collection of test cases.
+And a test case is, at its most basic, just a function that runs some checks which can pass or fail.

 ### Test Suites